-This Level 1 College Certificate in Sport study programme is designed for students who must focus on achieving their GCSE English and Maths grades, and whose achievement in these subjects is at level 2-1.
+This Level 1 College Diploma in Sport and Fitness study programme is designed for students who must focus on achieving their GCSE English and Maths grades, and whose achievement in these subjects is currently at level 2-1.

-Students will study a Sport programme which supplements the delivery of Functional Skills so they can achieve these qualifications.
+Students will study a Sport programme which supplements the delivery of GCSE resits so they can achieve these qualifications.

 They will also have the chance to achieve technical qualifications such as SL1 and First Aid and to gain valuable careers opportunities through work placements.

 A Sports programme covering the core concepts will prepare students for studying Sport at Level 2.

 The course is designed for students with low-level GCSE grades (1-3) or limited qualification achievements.
 It is essential that you show a commitment to maintaining high standards of behaviour and attendance and to meeting deadlines.